multiversx/mx-docs/docs/sovereign/setup.md

 cd sovereignBridge
 ```

-1. Install the [software dependencies](/sovereign/software-dependencies) and download the cross-chain contracts by running the Sovereign bridge prerequisites script:
+1. Install the [software dependencies](/sovereign/software-dependencies) and download the cross-chain contracts by running the sovereign bridge prerequisites script:
     ```bash
     ./prerequisites.sh
     ```